Lost a cat?

-Losing a cat can be a very distressing experience and so I have compiled an approach to missing cats that can help cat owners increase the chance of finding their missing moggy.
+Losing a cat can be a very distressing experience.
+Just like with missing people, you need to act quickly to ensure the best chance of getting your missing puss home quickly and safely.
+I have compiled an approach to searching cats that have disappeared or not come home to help you increase the chance of finding your missing moggy ASAP.

 Start your search early — don’t assume your cat will wander back of their own accord (eg if they are trapped or badly injured)